shiva2478/shiva2478/README.md

 ![](https://github-readme-streak-stats.herokuapp.com/?user=shivajr78&theme=dark&hide_border=false)<br/>
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=shivajr78&theme=dark&hide_border=false&include_all_commits=true&count_private=true&layout=compact)

-✨ I am a Full Stack Developer.
-You can check out my projects on my GitHub.
+✨ As I am a Full Stack Developer.
+You can check out my projects here on my GitHub.
-Link: github.com/shivajr78

 ✨ I am also on various competitive platforms like HackerRank, LeetCode, and CodingNinjas.
 You can check out my handle @shivajr78.

 ## Contact Me ☎️
 I would love to connect and learn more from you!!